Free Mortgage Tool

 Most mortgages in Portugal for non-residents use a Variable Rate indexed to the Euribor (3, 6, or 12 months) plus a margin called the Spread.

-- Euribor: The base rate set by European potential markets.
+- Euribor: The base rate set by European markets.

 Fixed Rates are also available, offering stability for 1, 2, 5, 10, or even up to 30 years.
-In the current economic climate, many clients prefer a mix (mixed-rate mortgage) starting with a fixed period before switching to variable.
+Many clients prefer a mix (mixed-rate mortgage) starting with a fixed period before switching to variable.

-If you are a fiscal resident of Portugal, you may borrow up to 90% of the property value.
-However, for non-residents (including UK, US, and EU citizens living abroad), banks typically limit lending to:
+Fiscal residents of Portugal may borrow up to 90% of the property value.
+For non-residents (including UK, US, and EU citizens living abroad), banks typically limit lending to:

 - 60% to 70% LTV for most applicants.